DFE-Digital/apply-for-teacher-training/docs/redirect-scenarios.md

 Expectation: Be on 2024 recruitment cycle (see your details tab, your applications tab etc)

+# Locked

+## Scenario 13: Locked accounts can't sign in!

+You can lock an account via support by:

+1. Entering on the application form page
+2. Click on the candidate emails in the breadcrumb
+3. Click on the link "Block account"
+4. Choose to locked the account
+5. Save

+Now try to login with this locked account.

 # Questions or scenarios that we might need to test?

 * Do we have more scenarios?
 (Add a course from find?)